RajatPawar/knowthis/START.md

 - ✅ Listens for @mentions in Slack
 - ✅ Captures conversation context (threads or last 15 messages)
 - ✅ Stores messages with deduplication
-- ✅ Generates embeddings for semantic search
+- ✅ Generates embeddings for semantic search using OpenAI
 - ✅ Processes Slab posts and comments (if configured)
 - ✅ Answers questions via `/api/query` endpoint
-- ✅ Uses Claude AI for intelligent responses
+- ✅ Uses OpenAI GPT-4o Mini for intelligent responses

 ### Usage:
 1. **Slack**: Mention `@KnowThis Bot` in any channel